Lake-burst

 A lake-burst (tomaidm, tomhaidhm) is a phenomenon referred to in Irish mythology, in which a previously non-existent lake comes into being, often when a grave is being dug.
 Part of the lake-burst stories may originate in sudden hydrographic changes around limestone-based inland plains or turloughs.
 Other so-called lake-bursts refer to marine estuaries, bays and inlets, such as Galway Bay, Strangford Lough, Dundrum Bay, Belfast Lough, Waterford Harbour and the mouth of the River Erne.
 Some of these coastal districts were renowned for the drowned prehistoric forests, which gave rise to several flood-myths.

 Lake-bursts play a significant role in Irish water symbolism.
 The people of Ireland and Celtic Britain generally believed that vast bodies of water — seas or inland lakes — harbored beings from the underworld (Tír fó Thuinn), whether as humans or monstrous creatures, in their depths.
 Bodies of water not only served as physical boundaries, but also as spiritual thresholds, separating life from death, this world from the otherworld.

 Medieval bards had a special genre of lake-burst poems called tomamond.
-More or less elaborate 11th- or 12th-century narratives have survived around Galway Bay, Lough Neagh and Lough Ree, which seem to be related to similar (though less ancient) stories in Wales (Cantre'r Gwaelod, Llys Helig, Bala Lake, Llynclys), Cornwall (Lyonesse), Brittany (Ys) and Normandy (Forêt de Scissy).
+More or less elaborate 11th- or 12th-century narratives have survived around Galway Bay, Lough Neagh and Lough Ree, which seem to be related to similar (though less ancient) stories in Wales (Cantre'r Gwaelod, Llys Helig, Llyn Tegid, Llynclys), Cornwall (Lyonesse), Brittany (Ys) and Normandy (Forêt de Scissy).
 A late 16th-century Frisian legend, probably borrowed from Irish examples, refers to the origins of the Zuiderzee.
 Other Irish texts refer to the eruption of the River Boyne and other rivers.
 The poems of the lake-burst of Lough Erne and the eruption of Brí (where the legendary character Midir lived) have been lost.
-In Wales the flood myth is elaborated in the story of Dwyfan and Dwyfach, who saved people and animals from the great deluge caused by the monster Avanc living in Llyn Llion (possibly Bala Lake).
+In Wales the flood myth is elaborated in the story of Dwyfan and Dwyfach, who saved people and animals from the great deluge caused by the monster Avanc living in Llyn Llion (possibly Llyn Tegid).
 Its Irish counterpart as told in the Lebor Gabála Érenn only links up with the Biblical story of Noah's flood.

 The theme relates to the classical story of the warrior Marcus Curtius, who was said to have thrown himself in the Lacus Curtius near the Forum Romanum in order to stop a chasm made by the river Tiber.
 A similar story was told about King Midas.